m-miyawaki/quickpicksnippets/README.md

 ## Extension Settings
 ### Description in ```settings.json```
 Add the objects at "quickpicksnippets.snippets"section in your ```settings.json```.
-Each ofject can have "group","snippet" and "name" keys with corresponding values.
+Each object can have "group","snippet" and "name" keys with corresponding values.
 In the sample case displayed above, description in ```settings.json``` is as follows:

 ```
 {